This post may contain affiliate links. Read the full disclosure here.

 11. Be stern and offer acceptable solutions

-Another very important aspect of getting your crazy toddler to sleep at night is not giving into their protests!
-You have to be stern and, if necessary, offer acceptable solutions.
+Another very important aspect of getting your crazy toddler to sleep at night is not giving in to their protests!
+You have to be stern and, if necessary, offer options.

-Another option is to offer acceptable solutions.
-According to BabyCenter, Toddlers like to feel like they are in control.
+Another option is to offer options.
+Toddlers like to feel like they are in control.
 One way to let them take the reigns is to offer two options that you would be happy with either way.
 That way they think they are in control when they’re really not.

 For instance, when my daughter is fighting bedtime I’ll say something like, “Do you want me to put a movie on?
 Or do you want me to stand up and rock you?”
 She’ll either point to the TV or crawl on top of me.
 She made the choice, but I was fine with either option.